Fastlane (2019)

-The 2019 Fastlane was the fifth Fastlane professional wrestling pay-per-view and livestreaming event produced by WWE.
-It was held for wrestlers from the promotion's Raw and SmackDown brand divisions.
-The event took place on March 10, 2019, at the Quicken Loans Arena in Cleveland, Ohio.
+The 2019 Fastlane was a professional wrestling pay-per-view (PPV) and livestreaming event produced by WWE.
+It was the fifth Fastlane and took place on March 10, 2019, at the Quicken Loans Arena in Cleveland, Ohio, held for wrestlers from the promotion's Raw and SmackDown brand divisions.
+It was the second Fastlane held at this venue after the 2016 event.
 An event was not held in 2020 due to the scheduling of that year's Super ShowDown event, but Fastlane returned in 2021.

-Ten matches were contested at the event, including one match on the Kickoff pre-show.
+Ten matches were contested at the event, including one on the Kickoff pre-show.
 In the main event, The Shield (Dean Ambrose, Seth Rollins, and Roman Reigns) defeated Baron Corbin, Bobby Lashley, and Drew McIntyre in a six-man tag team match that was promoted as The Shield's final match together.
-Other prominent matches included Becky Lynch defeating Charlotte Flair by disqualification, adding her back into the Raw Women's Championship match at WrestleMania 35, and Daniel Bryan retained SmackDown's WWE Championship by defeating Kevin Owens and Mustafa Ali in a triple threat match.
+In other prominent matches, Becky Lynch defeated Charlotte Flair by disqualification, adding her back into the Raw Women's Championship match at WrestleMania 35, and Daniel Bryan retained SmackDown's WWE Championship by defeating Kevin Owens and Mustafa Ali in a triple threat match.
+This event marked the final WWE pay-per-view appearance for Dean Ambrose, who left the company in April 2019 after he declined to renew his contract; he then joined All Elite Wrestling (AEW) and New Japan Pro-Wrestling (NJPW) in May 2019 under his former ring name Jon Moxley.

 Production

 Background

-Fastlane is a pay-per-view (PPV) and WWE Network event first produced by WWE in 2015.
-The name of the event is a reference to its position on the "Road to WrestleMania," being held in the two-month period between the Royal Rumble and WWE's flagship event; the first two Fastlane events were held in February before moving to March.
-While the 2018 event was a SmackDown-exclusive event, WWE discontinued brand-exclusive pay-per-views following WrestleMania 34 that year, and the 2019 Fastlane in turn featured wrestlers from both the Raw and SmackDown brands.
-The fifth event in the Fastlane chronology, the 2019 event was held on March 10 at the Quicken Loans Arena in Cleveland, Ohio.
+Fastlane is a professional wrestling event first produced by WWE in 2015.
+The name of the event is a reference to its position on the "Road to WrestleMania", being held in the two-month period between the Royal Rumble and WWE's flagship event; the first two Fastlane events were held in February before moving to March.
+While the 2018 event was a SmackDown-exclusive event, WWE discontinued brand-exclusive pay-per-views (PPV) following WrestleMania 34 that year, and the 2019 Fastlane in turn featured wrestlers from both the Raw and SmackDown brand divisions.
+The fifth Fastlane was held on March 10 at the Quicken Loans Arena in Cleveland, Ohio, and was the second Fastlane held at this venue after the 2016 event.
+The event aired on pay-per-view worldwide and was available to livestream on the WWE Network.